HOME Kansai Osaka Kansai Airport From Kansai Airport to Kyoto: Guide to the Easiest Options (With Discount Tickets)

 Kansai International Terminal Arrival Entrance

-Begin at the 1st-floor arrivals area of Terminal 1.
-Take the escalator or elevator to the 2nd floor, and head to the exit.
-Across the connecting passage, you will see Kansai-Airport Station.
+To reach Kansai-Airport Station from the arrival gate, start at the 1st-floor arrivals area of Terminal 1.
+Take the escalator or elevator to the 2nd floor, exit the terminal, and walk across the connecting passage to the station.

 Once you exit the arrivals area, follow the train signs in front of you to the 2nd floor.